PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Evaluation

 First of all, we evaluate the detection performance of \Method against malicious adapters generated from different backdoor injection datasets and attacks.
 Here we fix the PEFT to LoRA and base model to Llama-2-7B.

 As shown in \Cref{table:main}, \Method effectively detects backdoors for IF datasets, specifically achieving detection accuracy of $100.00\%$ and detection AUC of $1.000$ on both the \textit{toxic-backdoors-alpaca} and \textit{toxic-backdoors-hard} datasets.
-When confronted with various attacks on the topic classification dataset (AG News), \Method reaches $100.00\%$ accuracy and $1.000$ AUC under RIPPLES and StyleBkd attacks.
+When confronted with various attacks on the topic classification dataset (AG News), \Method achieves $100.00\%$ accuracy and $1.000$ AUC under RIPPLES and StyleBkd attacks.
 For InsertSent/Syntactic attacks, it achieves $98.33\%$/$99.33\%$ accuracy and $0.996$/$0.998$ AUC.
-Although the detection effect is slightly lower than that under the other two attacks, it still shows a strong capability.
+Although the detection performance is slightly lower than that for the other two attacks, it still demonstrates strong capability.
 Similarly, various backdoor attacks applied to the sentiment classification dataset IMDB also demonstrate the robust performance of \Method.
 These results indicate that \Method consistently maintains high detection performance across different datasets and textual backdoor attack methods, demonstrating its stability and effectiveness.